jon-moreno/shoop/README.md

 shoop
 =====

-Simple two-player game made after a weeklong iD Tech course
+Simple two-player competitive game made after a weeklong iD Tech course at Fordham University.

+The goal is to press your key X times to charge your laser before your opponent does.